danstiner/structlog/README.md

 ## Motivation

 Structured logging makes it easier to search and extract useful information from your logs.
 In Go this usually means passing key-value pairs to your logger in addition to a string message.
-This library takes a more compact approach by embeddeding key names in the message string itself.
+This library takes a more compact approach by embeddeding key names in the format string itself.

 ## Example